carlin-q-scott/carlin-q-scott.github.io/_posts/2022-07-12-integration-testing-with-DI.md

 ## NUnit

-NUnit doesn't inject dependencies into test fixtures, but that's not a big deal because you can construct the DI container of your choice in an AssemblyFixture:
+NUnit doesn't inject dependencies into test fixtures, but that's not a big deal because you can construct the DI container of your choice in an AssemblyFixture.

+### Implementation

-#### AssemblyFixture.cs
+##### AssemblyFixture.cs
 ```csharp
 [AssemblyFixture]
 public static class TestFixture